RFA Lyme Bay

-RFA Lyme Bay is a Bay-class auxiliary landing ship dock (LSD(A)) of the British Royal Fleet Auxiliary (RFA).
+RFA Lyme Bay is a Bay-class auxiliary dock landing ship (LSD(A)) of the British Royal Fleet Auxiliary (RFA).
 Ordered from Swan Hunter in 2000, the ship was launched in 2005.
 However, cost overruns and delays saw the shipbuilder removed from the project, and the incomplete ship was towed to Govan for finishing by BAE Systems Naval Ships.
 Lyme Bay entered service in late 2007; the last ship of the class to join the RFA.

 Design and construction

 The Bay class was designed as a replacement for the Round Table-class logistics ships operated by the RFA.
 The new design was based on the Royal Schelde Enforcer design; a joint project between the Dutch and Spanish resulting in the Rotterdam-class and Galicia-class amphibious warfare ships.
 The main difference with the British ships is the lack of a helicopter hangar.
 The ships were originally designated "Auxiliary Landing Ship Logistics" or ALSL, but this was changed in 2002 to "Landing Ship Dock (Auxiliary)" or LSD(A), better reflecting their operational role.
 Four ships were ordered; two from Swan Hunter, and two from BAE Systems Naval Ships.

 The Bay-class ships have a full load displacement of 16160 t.
 Each is 579.4 ft long, with a beam of 86.6 ft, and a draught of 19 ft.
 Propulsion power is provided by two Wärtsilä 8L26 generators, providing 6000 hp, and two Wärtsilä 12V26 generators, providing 9000 hp.
 These are used to drive two steerable azimuth thrusters, with a bow thruster supplementing.
 Maximum speed is 18 kn, and the Bay-class ships can achieve a range of 8000 nmi at 15 kn.
 Lyme Bay is armed with two 30 mm DS30B cannons, four Mk.44 miniguns, six 7.62mm L7 GPMGs, and two Phalanx CIWS.
 The standard ship's company consists of 60 officers and sailors.